 Those who have made it in life or wish to make it in life go through principles, make decisions and real life sacrifices to get there, most especially, hard work.
 Looking to succeed?
 Here’s a free tip: It takes time.
-There’s no need to rush or be in a hurry, growth is a slow but steady process.
+There’s no need to be in a hurry, growth is a slow but steady process.

 Here are some pointers you need in your journey to success:

 1. It’s never as good as you think it will be